The official blog of the Lung Institute.

 Controlling the weather obviously isn’t an option, but there are some helpful resources available to detect how bad allergens are in the area.
 The Weather Channel’s website has a search option to see what’s blooming by zip code and how bad the pollen index is that day.
 Click here to learn more.
 Pollen.com is also a good point of reference to check the pollen forecast, allergy forecast, and cold and flu forecast for the upcoming week.

 Prescription medications and inhalers can help lung disease sufferers with allergy symptoms.
-However, for individuals still experiencing flare-ups and life-altering symptoms, stem cell therapy can help.
-Stem cell therapy doesn’t replace the need for medications, but it has been proven to significantly improve quality of life for lung disease sufferers and help them breathe easier.
+However, for individuals still experiencing flare-ups and life-altering symptoms, cellular therapy can help.
+Cellular therapy doesn’t replace the need for medications, but it has been proven to significantly improve quality of life for lung disease sufferers and help them breathe easier.

 About Lung Institute